What does the Initiative do?

 Who wrote the Initiative?

 The current version of the Initiative is the result of a collaborative and open-source drafting process that has allowed for continuous improvement and refinement over time.
-Attorneys, scientists, medical professionals, mycologists, and researchers from across the world, as well as members of the public from all walks of life, have contributed to the Initiative.
-The legal text submitted to the State is version 4.6.
+Attorneys, scientists, medical professionals, mycologists, and researchers from across the world, as well as members of the public from all walks of life, have contributed to the language of the Initiative.
+The legal text submitted to the State of California is version 4.6.

 Does the Initiative regulate the sale of psilocybin?